Do coaches need ICF accreditation is a question that crops up every now and then in the Coach The Life Coach Facebook Group?

-Yes they can take revoke your membership in the highly unlikely event they catch you being a very naughty coach, but they cannot stop you coaching.
+Yes, the ICF can indeed revoke your membership in the highly unlikely event they catch you being a very naughty coach, but they cannot stop you from coaching.

-Do You Want ICF Accreditation To Attract More Clients?
+Do Coaches Need ICF Accreditation To Attract More Clients?

 Walk down any high street and ask 100 people what they think the acronym ICF stands for.

-I have been coaching full time for over a decade and do you know how many times I have been asked if I had ICF accreditation?
+I have been coaching full time for over 16 years and do you know how many times I have been asked if I had ICF accreditation?

 And that person hired me even though I said I didn’t.